 Final Thoughts: Is Cloudflare Right for You?

-For the majority among us, when we think of Cloudflare it is simply as a CDN.
+For the majority of us, when we think of Cloudflare it is simply a CDN.
 This means it’ll help you to speed up your blog, or even improve the performance of your small business website.

 In relation to that, their ownership of one of the most powerful global networks of servers seems a little ludicrous.
 Is it really necessary?
 To answer that question simply – yes.
 It is exactly the scale of this network that makes it a viable solution for so many websites today.